Chris35Wills/Chris35Wills.github.io/_posts/2020-02-07-print_std_output_python3.md

 categories: Python, IO, text
 ---

-To print standard output to a file in python 3, you can make use of the `redirect_stdout` function from the `contextlib` pacakge.
+To print standard output to a file in python 3, you can make use of the `redirect_stdout` function from the `contextlib` package.
 The following example uses this library to write the standard output printed from a function to a text file with some header info.
 Feel free to adapt it to your use case.

 ```python
 from contextlib import redirect_stdout